galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 ## **Loved ones**

-After learning how to plan my day properly and have a better life balance, I was able to find time to stop and play with the kids without worrying about a project or something else I had on my to-do list.
+After learning how to plan my day properly and have a better life balance, I was able to find time to stop and enjoy the time spent with my family without worrying about a project or something else I had on my to-do list.
 I was finally there!
 Present!

 ![Spending quality time with family](/assets/cycling-with-family.jpg "Spending quality time with family")